Program Overview

 DATE: Ready, Set, HILL! is being offered on the below date:

-Program Date: Application Deadline: Status:
+Program Date: Application Deadline:

 Whether virtual or in-person, participants should prepare for two full days of jammed packed programming.
 The schedule will run 9:00 am - 5:00 both days.
 Breakfast and lunch will be provided for in-person attendees.
 Program will include in-class discussion, Q&A, and homework.